How to Clean Hockey Equipment

 - Socks and athletic supporter

 - Shoulder pads

-- Gloves – allow them to dry naturally or place them on a boot and glove dryer; the heated air of the
+- Gloves - Note: Do not place gloves in the dryer; the heated air may damage the leather pads.
+Instead, prop them open and allow them to air dry or place them on a boot and glove dryer.

 - Use the gentle wash cycle and warm water.